jxmot/github-feeds/README.md

   * Improved content, added optional content to the activities entries.
 Added activity events.
   * Added GitHub "PullRequestEvent" data to the "Activities" tab.
   * Added an optional repository filter.
 This filter will limit the repositories seen by matching them to repository names in a filter JSON file.
   * Repository events, the original seemed incomplete to me.
 The repositories tab would show *updated* repositories but no other information was provided.
 I have changed this by using the GitHub API *directly* to obtain **repository events** from GitHub for *each repository that is rendered*.
+  * Correctly interprets Markdown, anywhere GitHub allows Markdown will now be rendered correctly.
+I'm using  a *slightly* modified version of [ShowdownJS](<https://github.com/showdownjs/showdown>).

 The other *major* modification that is made here is when and how the GitHub API data is retrieved and *saved*.
 There is more about this in the [Anti Rate Limiting](#anti-rate-limiting) section.